Brainard wins Senate confirmation to be Fed’s vice chair

 WASHINGTON (AP) — The Senate on Tuesday confirmed the nomination of Lael Brainard to a four-year term as vice chair of the Federal Reserve, elevating her to the Fed’s No. 2 post in the midst of the central bank’s toughest fight against inflation in four decades.

-Her confirmation came in a 52-43 vote in the Senate.
+Her confirmation came in a 52-43 vote in the Senate, with seven Republicans and all Democrats who were present voting in favor.
 President Joe Biden had nominated Brainard in November.

 Brainard, 60, has been a member of the Fed’s Board of Governors since 2014, and her rise to a leading policymaking role follows an extensive career as an economic official during previous Democratic administrations.
 She was an adviser to President Bill Clinton in the late 1990s before becoming the top Treasury official for international affairs during President Barack Obama’s administration, from 2009 to 2013.

+Brainard, the lone Democrat on the board for now, has generally supported keeping interest rates low to support growth and hiring, which makes her a “dove” in Fed parlance.
+“Hawks” generally support higher rates to ward off inflation.

 Brainard’s confirmation comes as three other nominees for positions on the Fed’s board await confirmation.
 They include President Joe Biden’s nomination of Jerome Powell for a second four-year term as Fed chair.
-Powell has been serving in a temporary capacity since his first term expired in early February.
-He enjoys broad bipartisan support and could win Senate confirmation later this week.
+Powell has been serving in a temporary capacity since his first term expired in early February and has broad bipartisan support in the Senate.

+Biden has also nominated Lisa Cook, an economics professor at Michigan State University, and Philip Jefferson, an economist and academic dean at Davidson College in North Carolina, to fill two vacancies on the Fed’s board.

+If confirmed, Cook would be the first Black woman on the Fed’s board in its 108-year history; Jefferson would be the fourth Black man on the board.
+Jefferson was endorsed unanimously last month by the Senate Banking Committee.

 Many economists think the Fed will raise its benchmark short-term interest rate by a sharp half-percentage point at each of its next three meetings, in May, June and July, to try to rein in accelerating price increases.